-To receive points for Installed Irrigation, each system must have the following features:

-1. Separate zones for turf and landscape beds - multi program controller: In addition to grouping plants with similar maintenance requirements together, it is important to design the irrigation system to deliver the appropriate amount of water for each plant type.
+Points: 3 To receive points for Installed Irrigation, each system must have the following features: - 1.
+Separate zones for turf and landscape beds multi program controller: In addition to grouping plants with similar maintenance requirements together, it is important to design the irrigation system to deliver the appropriate amount of water for each plant type.
 It is recommended that the irrigation systems be calibrated to supply less than 3⁄4" of water per zone, per application.
 Even during the summer, turf areas-which generally require the most water of all landscape features-will not benefit from more than 3⁄4" of water per application.
 Applying more than 3⁄4" will result in excess water being lost to evaporation, runoff, or percolation through the soil.
 Over-watering turf also allows weeds such as dollar weed to become established.
 Other plants can suffer from root rot.
-Many landscape plants do not require as much water as turf, and their zone can be set for less than 3⁄4" of water per application.
+Most landscape plants do not require as much water as turf, and their zone can be set for less than 3/4" of water per application.
 An easy way to determine this is to place small containers (i.e. paper cups) throughout each zone and take note of the time it takes the cups to accumulate the desired amount of water.
 Then, set your irrigation controller to operate for no longer than that time in each zone.
 The controller must be a multiple program controller that can divide the landscape into zones and operate the different zones for different lengths of time.
-In this way, high water use zones that require a large amount of water from rotors (application rates of 0.1-0.75 inches of water per hour) or spray heads (application rates of 1.0-1.5 inches per hour) can be separated from more drought-tolerant plants that require little or no water.
+In this way, high water use zones that require a large amount of water from rotors (application rates of 0.1 - 0.75 inches of water per hour) or spray heads (application rates of 1.0 - 1.5 inches per hour) can be separated from more drought-tolerant plants that require little or no water.
 In contrast, a single program controller is often set for the watering requirements of the least drought-tolerant landscape feature, and the rest of the landscape ends up being over-watered.
-The controller must have a battery backup to retain system settings and include a functioning rain sensor in an operable location as required by Florida Statute 373.62.
+The controller must have a battery backup to retain system settings and include a functioning rain sensor in an operable location as required by Florida Statute 373.62. - 2.
+High volume irrigation does not exceed 60% of the landscape area: Landscape zones requiring a high volume of water (greater than 30 gph (gallons per hour) supplied by rotors or spray heads cannot exceed 60% of the landscape area.